jbolduan/Click-To-Cast-Tooltip/README.md

 - Cell: Party, raid, pet, spotlight, quick assist, and more
 - Grid2: All raid and party frames (e.g., Grid2LayoutHeader1UnitButton1, etc.)
 - Shadowed Unit Frames (SUF): Player, pet, target, focus, raid, main tank, main assist, and more (e.g., SUFHeaderraidUnitButton1, SUFHeadermaintankUnitButton1, etc.)

+## Clique Addon Support

+- If you use the popular [Clique](https://www.curseforge.com/wow/addons/clique) addon for click-casting, Click-To-Cast-Tooltip will automatically detect and display your Clique bindings in the tooltip.
+- You can choose to show only Clique bindings, only Blizzard bindings, or both (configurable in the settings).
+- On first load with Clique installed, you'll be prompted to disable Blizzard bindings for a cleaner experience (one-time prompt).

 ## How It Works